-When Elijah was fleeing from Queen Jezebel, he and Ira passed Jericho.
-Ira wanted to know just how those walls came tumbling down, so I asked Donald Ingram, an engineer. — Dave
+When Elijah was fleeing from Queen Jezebel, he and Nathan passed Jericho.
+They wanted to know just how those walls came tumbling down, so I asked Donald Ingram, an engineer. — Dave

 From the architectural findings, it would appear that the first thing Jerichoans did was build an earthen wall around their approximately 500 citizens.
 Walls were needed because people are evil.
 It could have been that the Jerichoans needed protection from those they had offended!